atbaker/docker-tutorial/README.rst

 Advanced tutorial
 -----------------

-For people who have used docker before.
+This tutorial is for people who already understand the basics of using docker.
 It includes a survey of different docker projects, plus an exercise to get you working with the docker API.
 Students will:

 - Check out `Drone <https://drone.io/>`_, `Deis <http://deis.io/>`_, and `Tutum <http://www.tutum.co/>`_
 - Play with the docker API